Lemon Greek Yogurt Cheesecake Bars

 It’s easier to get outside for a walk or a run, we may want to do a little spring cleaning and organization, and healthier eating habits replace our cravings for winter comfort foods.

 What are you working on right now?
-I’m trying to fit more movement into my busy days, as well as reach for healthy, nutrient-dense snacks when I get hungry throughout the day.
+I’m trying to fit more movement into my busy days, as well as reach for healthy snacks when I get hungry throughout the day.
 Planning ahead is key.

 I still treat myself to dessert every once in a while, and when I do I try to make it a healthier version.
 We all need a little sweetness in our lives, right? 😉 With Easter coming up soon, I thought you might need an easy, spring-y dessert recipe.

 Have you tried Greek yogurt cheesecake?
 If you haven’t, I think you’re gonna LOVE it.
 This recipe has zero cream cheese – that creamy cheesecake layer is all thanks to Greek yogurt.
 It’s light, tangy, and will completely satisfy your cheesecake cravings!
 I also have a fantastically easy Instant Pot Cheesecake for you try if you looking for a classic cheesecake.

 I’ve made Greek yogurt cheesecake before when I made these pumpkin cheesecake bars, as well as a Greek yogurt cheesecake tart.
 Those recipes are some of my very favorites, but I have to say these Lemon Greek Yogurt Cheesecake Bars with a shortbread crust are my new favorite of the bunch.
-These lemon almond flour shortbread cookies are another lemon favorite!
+These lemon bars and lemon almond flour shortbread cookies are two other favorite lemon recipes.

 These Greek yogurt cheesecake bars are just bursting with bright lemon flavor.
 I made mine with Meyer lemons… yum!
 I like to serve these with a few fresh berries on top.
 They are so pretty with the berries and make a lovely lighter dessert for any spring occasion!